bachvtuan/Bing-Linux-Wallpaper/README.md

 ```

 # Usage
-And from terminal you can call app by command
+And from terminal you can call app by command, You shouldn't run as root, just an as normal user

 ```
 bing_wallpaper